Do You Need a Permit to Replace Your Roof?

 When applying for a Demolition permit, you or your contractor will generally need to submit the following documentation for the city's review:

-While local rules in Davis County may vary slightly from municipality to municipality, standard US zoning dictates that: Most municipalities mandate that all utility lines must be safely capped, inspected, and signed off by the utility providers prior to any physical demolition work to prevent public safety hazards.
+Key code points for a Demolition in Davis County: Most municipalities mandate that all utility lines must be safely capped, inspected, and signed off by the utility providers prior to any physical demolition work to prevent public safety hazards.

 Estimated processing time in Davis County: 2 to 4 weeks.